prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 ```

 ## Custom object .equals() method
-You can also override the default .equals() method of the object, which compares memory locations.
+The default .equals() method for a Java Object compares memory locations.
+We see this when we print a class object:

 ```java
 public class EqualsCompareObjects {